Selling Goods and Services to External Customers

 - Guarantee Account

-- A non-sponsored chartfield account designated by the RRC manager to absorb any losses greater than 15% in the operation of internal sales activity.
+- A non-sponsored chartfield account designated by the RRC manager to absorb any losses generated from external sales activity.

 - A transaction involving the transfer of funds by a third party to the University without any requirement on the University's part to provide the third party (i) any direct economic benefit, or (ii) a return of any unused funds.
 See Appendix - Gifts, Sponsored Projects, and External Sales